DaleKocian/Android-Messenger-Service-Example/README.md

 If you need your service to communicate with remote processes, then you can use a Messenger to provide the interface for your service.

-Here's a summary of how to use a Messenger:\n
+Here's a summary of how to use a Messenger:
   1) The service implements a Handler that receives a callback for each call from a client.
   2) The Handler is used to create a Messenger object (which is a reference to the Handler).
   3) The Messenger creates an IBinder that the service returns to clients from onBind().